livepeer/wallet-tools/README.md

-﻿# OrchestratorSyphon
+﻿# OrchestratorSiphon

 Clone repo to your machine: ```git clone https://github.com/stronk-dev/OrchestratorSiphon.git```

-Modify the script to use your orchs ETH keystore file: ```nano /OrchestratorSyphon/OrchestratorSyphon.py```
+Modify the script to use your orchs ETH keystore file: ```nano OrchestratorSiphon/OrchestratorSiphon.py```

 Dependencies: